carter-0/AirDox/README.md

 ## Installation

-This Flipper Application requires my [firmware fork](https://github.com/carter-0/flipperzero-firmware) because it uses the full BLE stack.
+This app requires my [firmware fork](https://github.com/carter-0/flipperzero-firmware) because it uses the full BLE stack.
 More details in the repo.

 ### Simple